 The diagnosis of bladder stones usually begins with a comprehensive medical history, including past procedures in the pelvic region.

-A physical exam is the next step to investigate the cause of the symptoms, specifically enlargement of the bladder in the lower abdominal region.
-A rectal examination is also usually needed for men that present with symptoms, as it can reveal an enlarged prostate or related problems.
+A physical exam is the next step to investigate the cause of the symptoms and specifically investigate whether there is any enlargement of the bladder in the lower abdominal region.
+A rectal examination is also usually needed for men that present with symptoms, as it can reveal an enlarged prostate or other related problems.

-A urine culture is often collected for urinalysis, to examine for the presence of blood, bacteria and or crystallized mineral in the urine.
-This is also useful to detect a urinary tract infection.
+A urine culture is often collected for urinalysis to identify whether blood, bacteria and/or crystallized minerals are present within the urine.
+A urine culture is also useful in identifying a UTI.

 In some cases, cystoscopy may also be indicated to further investigate the cause of the symptoms and make an accurate diagnosis.

-The most common imaging technique to diagnose bladder stone is computerized tomography (CT) scan, which creates cross-sectional images of the abdominal region to detect bladder stones.
-A spiral CT scan is more efficient and provides greater definition of the internal structures that can detect even small stones and provides results more quickly.
+The most common imaging technique used in the diagnosis of bladder stones is a CT scan, which creates cross-sectional images of the abdominal region to detect bladder stones.
+A spiral CT scan is a more efficient and rapid technique that provides greater definition of the internal structures and can also detect even small stones present within the bladder.

 Ultrasound uses the reflection of sound waves off the organs and internal structures to visualize the bladder and detect any stones present.

-X-ray imaging can be sometimes used to detect the presence of bladder stones in the urinary system, however, this test is less sensitive and does not show all stones.
+X-ray imaging can sometimes be used on its own to detect the presence of bladder stones in the urinary tract; however, this test is less sensitive and does not show all stones.

-It is important for patients with bladder stones to be diagnosed as soon as possible to allow them to receive adequate treatment for the condition and minimise any complications that may occur.
+It is important for patients with bladder stones to be diagnosed as soon as possible to ensure that they receive adequate treatment for the condition and minimize any complications that may occur.